 PhD thesis writing isn't easy, but it can be much less daunting with the right tools and techniques.
 This article will look at some top strategies for finishing and submitting your thesis on time.
 So, read on for helpful advice, whether you are just starting out or close to the finish line.

 A PhD (Doctor of Philosophy) is an academic degree that indicates mastery of a particular subject area or field of study.
 A PhD may be finished in 3–4 years on average.
-However, some programmes could require more time.
-To earn a PhD, one must complete a bachelor's degree (or its equivalent) and a master's degree (or its equivalent).
+To earn a PhD, one must complete a bachelor's degree (or its equivalent).
 After completing these degrees, one must complete original research in their field of choice and write and defend a dissertation.

 How to Structure Your PhD Thesis requires in-depth knowledge of academic writing conventions.
 I have shared the essential elements